sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/docs/quickstart.md

 the IDE, or open the command palette (Ctrl+Shift+P) and type "Developer: Reload Window".

+## 5. Open a folder

+Finally, you need to open a folder with sources to let CrOS IDE detect the chroot.
+Select *File &rarr; Open Folder...*, choose, for example, `~/chromiumos/src/platform2`, and you are good to go.

 ## Updating

 Run the install script again as written in [Install the